metaplex-foundation/docs/docs/01-programs/03-auction-house/00-overview.md

 ### Auction House Receipts

 To aid transaction tracking, Auction House supports the generation of receipts for listings, bids, and sales.
 To generate these receipts, the receipt printing function should be called immediately after the corresponding transaction (`PrintListingReceipt`, `PrintBidReceipt`, and `PrintPurchaseReceipt`).
-Additionally, the `CancelListingReceipt` and `CancelBidReceipt` instructions should be called in the case of canceled listing add bids.
+Additionally, the `CancelListingReceipt` and `CancelBidReceipt` instructions should be called in the case of canceled listings and bids.
 Calling these two instructions will fill the `canceled_at` fields of the `ListingReceipt` and `BidReceipt` accounts.

 :::info